Skip to content

 docker logs -f coldtivate-staging-impact_dashboard_scheduler-1

-Please note coldtivate-staging-impact_dashboard_scheduler-1 is the name of the container, you will have to replace it with different one
+Please note: coldtivate-staging-impact_dashboard_scheduler-1 is the name of the container, you will have to replace it with different one.

 9. Debugging finished